mdroste/stata-binscatter2/README.md

 The following items will be addressed soon:

-- [ ] Finish benchmarking section of this readme
-- [ ] Include a few usage pictures
-- [ ] Allow for higher-order polynomial fit lines
+- [ ] Fix higher-order polynomial fit lines
-- [ ] Arbitrary quantile dots (i.e. not just mean, median)
 - [ ] Fix reghdfe support
 - [ ] Save out quantile intervals when using savedata() option
 - [ ] More aesthetic options on quantiles() option
+- [ ] Comparison against binsreg

 Acknowledgements